New revelations and 3 other takeaways from the first Jan. 6 committee hearing

 The video also notably showed staffers from Republican leader Kevin McCarthy's office hurrying for the exits.
 McCarthy originally criticized Trump and asked for him that day to call off the crowd — only to do an about-face, as he saw the House speakership on the horizon and needed Trump's base of supporters.

-Even Trump's former chief of staff, Mick Mulvaney, said it was effective, calling it "stunning."
+Even a former Trump chief of staff, Mick Mulvaney, said it was effective, calling it "stunning."

 3. The committee went after Trump, painting him as a rogue and dangerous president.